arieivs/42/1_born2beroot/README.md

 ### 📠 TTY
 Learn about the [TTY command and its history](https://www.howtogeek.com/428174/what-is-a-tty-on-linux-and-how-to-use-the-tty-command/).
-As mentioned in the Sudoers Manual, when this is required the command sudo is only executed when run in a PTY, not via CRON or CGI-bin scripts.
+As mentioned in the Sudoers Manual, when this is required the command sudo is only executed when run in a PTY, not via CRON or [CGI-bin scripts](https://www.w3.org/Security/faq/wwwsf4.html) ([Common Gateway Interface](https://www.geeksforgeeks.org/common-gateway-interface-cgi/)).
-(What is CRON or CGI-bin scripts?)

 <br />